Analysis of the infinite server queues with semi-Markovian multivariate discounted inputs: General results

-Then, differentiating \eqref{ren_eq_psi_tilda} with respect to $s_i$ or $s_i$ and $s_{i'}$ followed by putting $s={\bf 0}$ results in the following result. \begin{prop} For $i,i'=1,\ldots,k$, $M_i(t)$ and $M_{ii'}(t)$ satisfy the following multidimensional renewal equations
+Then, differentiating \eqref{ren_eq_psi_tilda} with respect to $s_j$ or $s_j$ and $s_{j'}$ followed by putting $s={\bf 0}$ yields the following proposition. \begin{prop} For $j,j'=1,...,k$, $M_j(t)$ and $M_{jj'}(t)$ satisfy the following multidimensional renewal equations

-where $(PF)(t):=(p(x,y)F(t))_{(x,y)\in {\cal S}^2}$, and $b_i(t)$ and $b_{ii'}(t)$ are given by \eqref{bi1} and \eqref{bi2}. \end{prop} Although the solution to \eqref{ren_eq_psi_tilda} does not have a closed form expression, it turns out that \eqref{bi1} and \eqref{bi2} have solutions which can be expressed in terms of a multidimensional renewal function.
+where $(PF)(t):=(p(x,y)F(t))_{(x,y)\in {\cal S}^2}$, and $b_j(t)$ and $b_{jj'}(t)$ are given by \eqref{bi1} and \eqref{bi2}. \end{prop} Although the solution for \eqref{ren_eq_psi_tilda} does not have a closed-form expression, it turns out that \eqref{bi1} and \eqref{bi2} have solutions which can be expressed in terms of a multidimensional renewal function.
 Indeed, since interarrival times satisfy $\tau>0$ a.s., one has that $(PF)(0)$ is the zero matrix, of which largest eigenvalue is thus $0$. \cite[Lemma 2.1]{AM75} entails that